 A re-inspection fee will be required if the permit card and plans are not on site for the inspection.
 This is for the inspector's time and extra trip required returning for inspection.
 The Building Inspector may also assess the re-inspection fee in cases of repeated trips on correction notices or as deemed necessary.

 Most areas of Larimer County are inspected daily.
-There is one area (area 5) that is Monday, Tuesday and Thursday only while another (area 6) is Wednesday and Friday only.
-To view a map of the inspection areas, click here.
+There is one area (area 5) that is Monday, Tuesday and Thursday only, while another (area 6) is Wednesday and Friday only.
+See a map of the inspection areas.
 If you are not sure which area applies to your permit, call our offices at (970) 498-7700.
 To request an inspection please call (970) 498-7697 or use our online Customer Access Portal.
 You must have the permit and IVR numbers to schedule inspections via phone only.
+The IVR number can be found in the upper right hand corner of the permit card.

 Requests confirmed before 11:59 PM can be done the next working day.
 Requests received at 12:00 AM or later will be conducted no earlier than the day after the next working day.